 The Atlantic Council claims, "Zhang Xiliang, the director of the Institute of Energy, Environment, and Economy at China’s Tsinghua University, expects his country’s carbon emissions to peak around 2025, followed by a plateau and then a sharp decline.
 By 2035, he predicted, China will see a 20 percent decline in CO2 emissions relative to that peak.
 By 2050, it could witness more than a 70 percent decline, leading to carbon neutrality by 2060.”

 Japan ranks as the fifth most carbon-emitting country, responsible for 3% of the world’s emissions.
 Previously they had promised a reduction of 80% of greenhouse emissions by 2050 and to achieve carbon neutrality in the second half of the century, but in October 2020 they reached an agreement to complete carbon neutrality by 2050.
-Since oil, coal, and gas are staples in Japan, it is going to require quite a bit of investments in renewable energy to push towards the net zero target.
+Since oil, coal, and gas are staples in Japan, it is going to require quite a bit of investment in renewable energy to push towards the net zero targets.

 EU Japan Center reports that some other objectives in the fifth edition of Japan’s Basic Energy Plan are: